Explore health content from A to Z.

 If a heart problem is suspected, your child will be referred to a pediatric cardiologist (doctor who diagnoses and treats heart problems in children).
 To confirm tricuspid atresia, several tests may be done.
 These include:

 Tricuspid atresia can be treated with heart surgery.
 A series of surgeries is needed.
-They are done in two or three stages.
+They are done in 2 or 3 stages.
 The first stage depends on the amount of blood flow to the lungs.
 Your child’s doctor will discuss options with you.

 Newborns may be given IV medication keep the ductus arteriosus open.
 This lets blood keep traveling to the lungs to receive oxygen.

-Tricuspid atresia is one of the hardest heart problems to treat.
+Tricuspid atresia is a challenging heart problem to treat.
 After surgery, your child may have ongoing heart problems.
 Medications may be needed to manage symptoms and improve heart function.
 Your child may also need more surgery.
 Your child needs follow-up visits with the cardiologist for the rest of his or her life.

 In many cases, children with tricuspid atresia can be active.
 How active will vary with each child.
 Ask the cardiologist what activities your child can do safely.